ZihadulIslam2/Aero-Mart-Ecommerce-Site/client/README.md

      -  add the thost to manin component
   - login user createAsyncThunk
   - auth/login
+  - create auth logout function.
+  - add the /logout option
+  - make the user is null.
+  - make the isAhthanticated false
+  -

 [we well store our imges on cloudnary]